RahimUddinMsc/Rubik-Cube/README.md

-# Rubik Cubik App Created With React & Typescript using Jest for Unit tests and PLaywright for automated tests
+# Rubik Cubik App Created With React & Typescript using Jest for unit tests and Playwright for automated tests

 ## Prequisites